-The Best Electrolyte Drinks for Diabetes to Look for in Stores or Online
+The Best Electrolyte Drinks for Diabetes (Store or online)

 1. Coconut Water: A study from 2012 and a study from 2015 found that coconut water has anti-glycation properties, kidney protection, prevented hyperglycemia and oxidative stress.
 It is an excellent source potassium, chloride, magnesium, calcium, sodium, b-vitamins, enzymes and vitamin C.